Lagmator22/memogent/README.md

 ## Why this exists

-Modern phones run several AI workloads concurrently — LLM for the assistant, vision for the camera, speech for dictation, plus classic apps fighting for RAM.
+Modern phones run several AI workloads concurrently, LLM for the assistant, vision for the camera, speech for dictation, plus classic apps fighting for RAM.
 Today, these systems:

 - Allocate RAM with coarse OS heuristics (LRU, LowMemoryKiller) that know nothing about user intent.
 - Never preload the next likely app or model, so every switch costs a full cold start.